 As you open the tool, you’ll be asked to add the URLs of the articles you want to track.
 After you enter the first URL and hit “Start Tracking,” you will be taken to the table.
 You can add up to 50 articles per group.
 At the top are boxes where you can add more groups (1).

 Above the table, you will see the five preview metrics (URL, referral traffic, Keywords, Shares, and Backlinks) measures for the totals of your group (2).

 - URL: the number of URLs you are currently tracking.

-- Referral traffic: the number of traffic that game to a post from a source outside of a search engine.
+- Referral traffic: the number of traffic that came to a post from a source outside of a search engine.
 This data is gathered when you connect your Google Analytics account to the tool.

 - Keywords: the number of your target keywords that your posts that are ranking for in the top 100.
 You can track rankings for up to 5 target keywords for each post and edit this list of keywords at any time.

 - Shares: the number of times your tracked articles were shared among social media platforms.

 - Backlinks: the number of pages across the Internet that are linking to your article.

 If you have one campaign with 10 articles, you can get a good overview of your campaign’s progress here.
 But if you want to see which individual articles are doing the best, you’ll want to filter or sort the table by each metric (3).

 Generally, you are going to want to see higher numbers for these metrics because it can show you which pages are performing the best on your website.
 If you see some pages that are lacking in shares or backlinks, these may be the pages that have priority when it comes to improving your overall visibility.